Statutes of the International Committee of the Red Cross

 Article 18 — Entry into force

-The present Statutes shall replace the Statutes of the International Committee of the Red Cross of 21 June 1973, revised on 20 July 1998, and shall take effect as from 8 May 2003.
+The present Statutes shall replace the Statutes of the International Committee of the Red Cross of 21 June 1973, revised on 20 July 1998 and 8 May 2003, and shall take effect as from 3 October 2013.

 1. Since 8 November 1986, the title of the International Conference has been “International Conference of the Red Cross and Red Crescent”.